 This framework will be extented so that the schedules are planned for multiple sensing periods.
 The integer program would be improved to take into account heterogeneous sensors from both energy and node characteristics point of views.
 Finally, it would be interesting to implement the PeCO protocol using a sensor-testbed to evaluate it in real world applications.

 Acknowledgments

-The authors are deeply grateful to the anonymous reviewers for their constructive advice, which improved the technical quality of the paper.
-As a Ph.D. student, Ali Kadhum Idrees would like to gratefully acknowledge the University of Babylon - Iraq for financial support and Campus France for the received support.
+Ali Kadhum Idrees' PhD thesis is financially supported in part by University of Babylon (Iraq).
 This work is also partially funded by the Labex ACTION program (contract ANR-11-LABX-01-01).